Execute a free Indiana warrant search to help determine if law enforcement is looking for you or someone you know.

 Find Federal Warrants Through the PACER system: PACER (Public Access to Court Electronic Records) has records for all documents filed in federal cases, and you can find warrants by looking through the docket history.11 You need to sign up for PACER and provide payment information to use the search.
 You don’t need to pay to use the system unless you spend $30 or more per quarter.

-What Types of Warrants Are Issued in Indiana & What Do They Mean?
+Types of Warrants Issued in IN & What They Mean

 In Indiana, warrants are issued for a variety of reasons in order to enforce the law.
 Some involve criminal offenses while others are for civil issues and traffic offenses.